lumixdeee/mogri/MOGRISTICS.md

 Mogri does not fit inside any existing field.
 ---
-We cannot place it within linguistics, programming languages, symbolic logic, or cognitive frameworks because Mogri operates prior to those domains.
-Each of those fields assumes pre-existing structure - grammar, computation, representation, or interpretation.
+Mogri cannot be placed within linguistics, programming languages, symbolic logic, or cognitive frameworks because it operates prior to those domains.

 Mogri instead works at the level where those structures are not yet fixed.
 ---
 This creates an awkward situation:
-    Too structured to be dismissed as noise
+Too structured to dismiss as noise
-    Too pre-structural to be classified within established systems
+Too pre-structural to classify within existing systems

 To resolve this, we define Mogristics:

 Mogristics is the study and construction of minimal containers that preserve intent before domain commitment.
 ---
-It concerns:
+Mogristics concerns:

 Pre-grammatical structure
 Pre-symbolic alignment